goetting/ez-flux/README.md

 // Triggers our action.
 Our listener will now log: { rain: true };
 ```

-Please note that only primitive state values will be save guarded through Object.freeze and cloning.
+It's strongly discouraged to use nested objects as state values since only primitive state values will be save guarded by Object.freeze and cloning.
-Thus, it's strongly discouraged to use nested objects as state values.

 ### Async Actions

-By default, all actions are executed asyncronously with their triggers returning promises.
+All actions are executed asyncronously, their triggers returning promises.
-Their code will always be executed in the next tick.
-As a result an action may be an async function, potentially acceping a promise as a return value.
+As a result an action may be an async function, accepting a promise as a return value.
+An actions will always be be executed in the next tick.

 ```JS
 import EZFlux from 'ez-flux';